maheshmohanmr/maheshmohanmr.github.io/_pages/cv.md

   * Assisted [Prof. Kaushik Mitra](http://www.ee.iitm.ac.in/kmitra/) in reviewing National Conf. on Communications (NCC) 2017.
   * Reviewer of [Indian Conf. on Computer Vision, Graphics and Image Processing](https://cvit.iiit.ac.in/icvgip18/) (ICVGIP) 2018 and National Conf. for Computer Vision, Pattern Recognition, Image Processing and Graphics (NCVPRIPG) 2017.
 * As Speaker (Invited)
-  * 'Vision India', ICVGIP 2018  (which aims to motivate Indian Scholars to publish in top-tier venues).
+  * 'Vision India' in ICVGIP 2018  (which aims to motivate Indian Scholars to publish in top-tier venues).
-  * Special session on “Rolling shutter camera”, headed by Prof. Rajagopalan A. N., NCVPRIPG 2017.
+  * Special session on “Rolling shutter camera”, headed by Prof. Rajagopalan A. N., in NCVPRIPG 2017.

 Conferences and Workshops Attended
 ======